maxwellpettit/docs-test/src/main/markdown/User Management/User Management.md

 Authentication is the confirmation that the user is who the user says they are.
 There are several ways to achieve this.

 ### Types of Authentication
-The commere solution provides authentication through internal security measures or through integration to third party systems.
+The commerce solution provides authentication through internal security measures or through integration to third party systems.
 For internal security, the commerce application can provide authentication through:
  - Password
  - Biometric (fingerprint)